 What happens next is financial wizardry.
 The investment manager needs an extra bonus return if the FTSE 100 rises, and has £843 which it can afford to lose if the FTSE 100 falls.

 The manager strikes a deal with a party that wants the opposite.
 It works like a wager on the direction of the stock market.
 The manager agrees to pay £843 if the FTSE falls, in return for a £557 windfall if the FTSE rises.

 A bond and a bet.
 This is the portfolio that sits silently behind the prospectus.
 A bond will return the £10,000 capital, and the third party will pay £557 (plus the stake of £843) = £1,400 in the event that the FTSE 100 rises.

 If the FTSE falls, the manager will pay the £843 insurance to the third party, but will still have the bond proceeds to repay the capital to the investor.

-The making wagers with other institutions a key part in creating such an unusual product.
+Making wagers with other institutions is a key part of creating such an unusual product.
 These deals are called financial derivatives.